navara99/final-project/README.md

 #### 📜App.css

+Contains styles of react component (`App.jsx`).

 #### 📜App.jsx
+The high level root react component

 #### 📜constants.js
 Contains constants that are used in the client.

 #### 📜index.css
+Contains styles for general setup of the app.

 #### 📜index.js
+Renders the component.

 #### 📜package.json
 Contain the commands and dependecies for the react app (client).